ndsurgenor/friends-of-belvoir-park/README.md

 - User B: as someone who is aware of *FBP* but only at a basic level, I want to find out what specific events *FBP* run and when they're happening so I can decide what to take part in.
 - User C: as someone who is passionate about green spaces and caring for the environment, I would like to join *FBP* so I can take an active role in a ‘green community’.

-The intial design ideas were developed using the interactive prototyping site [Uizard.io](https://app.uizard.io/p/517cac80)
+The intial design ideas were developed using interactive prototyping site [Uizard.io](https://app.uizard.io/p/517cac80) and can be viewed by following the link.

 ## Features